 If your brain injury was caused by someone else’s negligence or recklessness, you may be entitled to compensation to help pay your medical bills, make up for lost income, and more.

-It’s difficult to know whether you have a valid claim – and the amount of compensation you may be entitled to – without the help of an experienced Florida traumatic brain injury attorney.
+It’s difficult to know whether you have a valid claim – and the amount of compensation you may be entitled to – without the help of an experienced West Palm Beach personal injury attorney.
 Call Lytal, Reiter, Smith, Ivey & Fronrath at (561) 655-1990 or contact us online to schedule your free consultation.

 A traumatic brain injury, or TBI, is an injury to the brain that can be caused by a bump, blow, or penetrating wound to the head.
 The most common cause of TBI-related injuries and deaths are: